What is Angular 2?

 The architecture of angular2 is as follows:

-The anatomy of an Angular 2 application is described by the above diagram.
+The above diagram describes the anatomy of an Angular 2 application.
 The functionality of the application is defined by each component which is the logical boundary.
-The functionality across components are shared with the help of layered services.
+The functionality across components is shared with the help of layered services.

 This application has one root module and several components that separate the functionality.